sculptor/sculptor.github.io/documentation/mongodb-tutorial.md

 ### Data Mapper

 When working with mongoDB Java API the [DBObject][7] plays a central role.
-It is like a key value Map.
+It is like a key-value Map.
 Values can be of most types and also collections and other DBObjects for nested documents.

 Sculptor generates data mapper classes that converts domain objects to DBObjects.
 It is useful to not have to write those mappers by hand.
 Since it is generated code it also runs at full speed, compared to alternative solutions using reflection or intermediate String JSON format.